 10 Poems after Reading Which You Will Fall in Love with Latin America| 22 August, 2019

 Latin America poetry began to garner international recognition in the 1960s.
 During this period, a multitude of unique voices gave new life to the literary landscape.
 But, before that decade, there was a host of great Latin American poets.
-Thereby, it is imperative to explore poetry from the nineteen-sixties.
+Thereby, it is imperative to explore poetry from the 1960s.
 It is also essential to explore poetry that went before and after that period.
-Having this in mind, we, along with experts from custom essay service, have curated a list of the best Latin American poems.
-After reading these poems, you will fall in love with Latin America.
+Having this in mind, we have curated a list of the best Latin American poems.
+After reading these poems, you will fall in love with Latin America, and maybe want to take on my poetry class and do my assignment for me.

-1. The Heights of Machu Picchu (Poet: Pablo Nuerda)
+1. The Heights of Machu Picchu (Poet: Pablo Neruda)

-Pablo Nuerda was a student of Gabriela Mistral (a well-known humanist, educator, and poet diplomat).
-Gabriel Garcia Marquez (a prominent Colombian novelist), named Pablo Nuerda as the “greatest poet of the twentieth-century in all languages.”
-Pablo Nuerda wrote in various styles.
+Pablo Neruda was a student of Gabriela Mistral (a well-known humanist, educator, and poet diplomat).
+Gabriel Garcia Marquez (a prominent Colombian novelist), named Pablo Neruda as the “greatest poet of the twentieth-century in all languages.”
+Pablo Nerudawrote in various styles.
 These included historical epics, a prose autobiography, political manifestos, surrealist poems, and passionate love poems.
-Canto General was Pablo Nuerda’s tenth book of poems.
+Canto General was Pablo Neruda’s tenth book of poems.
 This book took him over twelve years to write.
 The collection provides a comprehensive history of the New World, from ancient Hispanic times to the present world.
-Inspired by Pablo Nuerda’s voyage to the ancient ruins, The Heights of Machu Picchu is the poet’s masterpiece.
+Inspired by Pablo Neruda’s voyage to the ancient ruins, The Heights of Machu Picchu is the poet’s masterpiece.

 2. The Cage (Poet: Alejandra Pizarnik)